 QuantIC is the UK Quantum Technology Hub in Quantum Enhanced Imaging.
 This film gives an idea of what we do and we'd like to hear from you about new imaging ideas and applications.

-Gain an insight into the work of the UK National Quantum Technology Hub for Sensors and Metrology.
+Gain an insight into the work of the UK National Quantum Technology Hub for Sensors and Timing.

 Video introducing the basic concepts behind quantum communications and the work of the Quantum Communications Hub.